Heeten/hello-monorepo-bazel/src/README.md

 > is providing a simple example of using Bazel and then replicating it with Buck2
 > to learn how the two compare.

-This doc walks through creating a rust library (crate), rust binary, docker image, and then a Google Cloud run service all using Bazel.
+This doc walks through creating a rust library (crate), rust binary, unit test, docker image, and Google Cloud run service using Bazel.
 When I started using Bazel for Rust that I ran into less roadblocks than I expected, but there were lots of speedbumps and I hope this walk-through helps with that.

 Bazel provides lots of flexability and in this doc I make certain choices on conventions for directory structure and